wazo-platform/wazo-doc/source/administration/switchboard/switchboard.rst

 Transferring a call
 ^^^^^^^^^^^^^^^^^^^

-In this example, we are transferring *Charlie Chaplin* to *Davy Crockett* with an attended transfer. *Davy Crockett* is still ringing.
+In this example, we are transferring *Alice Wonderland* to *Bernard Marx* with an attended transfer. *Davy Crockett* is still ringing.

 .. figure:: images/xivoclient-transferring.png